huang15n/Android-Programming/android_lec2.md

 if it has a red line, it says this view has not been constrained, you have to anchor it otherwise it won't compile and it won't run. you have to drag and drop let go

+if you set a widget width to match_parent, why do you still need to attach it to the edges of the scree, because the constraint layout requires every widget has to have its vertical edge attached to something and its horizontal edge attached to something